-But after two years of political stalemate and a week of momentous developments, Prime Minister Benjamin Netanyahu finds himself in foreign territory: on the outside looking in, even as he seeks to project strength amid rising instability in Jerusalem.
+But after two years of political stalemate and a week of momentous developments, Prime Minister Benjamin Netanyahu finds himself in foreign territory — on the outside looking in.

-On the Israeli political front, however, the man who has been prime minister since 2009 is running out of options to maintain a governing coalition, hold on to power and retain the legal immunity of the office in the face of an ongoing trial on charges of bribery, fraud and breach of trust.
+But on the political front, the man who has been prime minister since 2009 is running out of options to maintain a governing coalition, hold on to power, and retain the legal immunity of the office in the face of an ongoing trial for bribery, fraud and breach of trust.

 The beginning of the end may have come when Mr. Netanyahu and his Likud party failed to meet a Wednesday deadline to assemble a Knesset majority.
 President Reuven Rivlin the next day turned to centrist Yair Lapid, a former television newscaster and onetime ally of Mr. Netanyahu, to take a crack at building a governing coalition.

-Many who would have once considered alliances with Mr. Netanyahu and Likud are now saying they will consider a coalition only if Mr. Netanyahu steps aside.
-They also are considering alliances with others they once would have shunned.
-Mr. Netanyahu remains for now prime minister and could hold on to his post if Mr. Rivlin calls yet another general election, but Mr. Netanyahu’s challengers insist they can overcome their considerable differences to form a government without him.
+Many who would have once considered alliances with Mr. Netanyahu and Likud are now saying they will consider a coalition only if Mr. Netanyahu steps aside, while considering alliances with others they once would have shunned.
+Mr. Netanyahu remains for now prime minister, and could hold on to his post if Mr. Rivlin decides to call yet another general election, but Mr. Netanyahu’s challengers insist they can overcome their considerable difference to form a government without him.

-“Israel thrived before Bibi and will thrive after Bibi,” Naftali Bennett, whose small, right-wing Yamina party holds crucial leverage in the drive for a coalition government, said in an interview with The Times of Israel Editor David Horovitz.
+“Israel thrived before Bibi and will thrive after Bibi,” Naftali Bennett, whose small, right-wing Yamina party holds crucial leverage in the drive for a new coalition government, said in an interview with The Times Of Israel editor David Horovitz.
 “The Jewish people are not dependent on one person.
 A good leader does not create that sense that everything depends on him.”

 Dahlia Scheindlin, a Tel Aviv public opinion researcher and a political adviser who has worked on eight national campaigns in Israel, cautioned that Mr. Netanyahu “still could pull a rabbit out of the hat and form the next government.”